qbic-pipelines/rnadeseq/docs/usage.md

 - **QBiC Code**: is needed to match metadata with the raw counts.
 - **Secondary Name**, samples will be named with the pattern: QBiC code + Secondary name.
 - **Condition: tag**: a separated column for each of the conditions.
 The headers of this columns start with "Condition: ".
 The values of these columns should not contain spaces.
-- **Data ID**: is needed to match metadata with the rsem or salmon files (not necessary for featurecounts).

 ```tsv
 QBiC Code   Secondary Name  Condition: treatment